Morning Star (Brown novel)

-Morning Star is a 2016 science fiction novel by American author Pierce Brown, the third in his Red Rising trilogy.
+Morning Star is a 2016 science fiction novel by American author Pierce Brown; it is the third in his Red Rising trilogy.
 Morning Star picks up as the lowborn Darrow escapes capture and resumes his campaign against the tyrannical Sovereign of the Society.
 Pragmatic as ever, he begins to amass the resources and allies he needs to defeat the forces of the Sovereign.

 Preceded by Red Rising (2014) and Golden Son (2015), Morning Star was published on February 9, 2016, and debuted at #1 on The New York Times Best Seller list.
 Brown announced a sequel trilogy in February 2016, to begin with the novel Iron Gold in January 2018.

 Plot

-Darrow is a shadow of his former self after a year of torture and imprisonment at the hands of Adrius au Augustus, the ArchGovernor of Mars, better known as the Jackal.
-Across the worlds, he is believed dead because of a public execution faked by the Jackal and Octavia au Lune, the Sovereign.
-Sevro au Barca, now leader of the Sons of Ares, sends his deputy Holiday ti Nakamura to rescue Darrow.
-Darrow discovers that Victra au Julii is also still alive and frees her as well.
-Reconciling and recovering at a hidden rebel stronghold, Darrow and Victra join Sevro's gang of Howlers.
-Their first mission is to kidnap Quicksilver, the richest man in the Society, who they believe is the Jackal's silent partner.
-Darrow and his men stumble into a peace negotiation between some of the Sovereign's underlings — Cassius au Bellona, Moira au Grimmus and the Death Knight — on one side, and Darrow's old friends — Virginia "Mustang" au Augustus, Kavax au Telemanus and Daxo au Telemanus — on the other.
-The room erupts in conflict and destruction; Moira and the Death Knight are killed.
-Mustang is shocked to find Darrow alive, and the Howlers manage to escape with Quicksilver and Kavax as prisoners.
-Quicksilver reveals that he had secretly co-founded the Sons of Ares with Sevro's late father Fitchner au Barca, and offers his considerable resources to Darrow.
-Kavax also makes peace with Darrow and offers him allegiance.